lkg20/Vector-Angular-Spectrum-Model-for-light-travelling-in-scattering-medium/README.md

 r_cal.m: Calculating the polarization transformation ratio.
 mie_cal.m: Calculating various parameters of the scattering medium based on Mie theory.
 Mie.m, Mie_abcd.m, Mie_pt.m, Mie_S12.m: A package for Mie calculation created by Christian Maetzler in 2002, based on the appendix in Bohren and Huffman (1982).

+If you find this repository useful, please cite by:
+Vector Angular Spectrum Model for light travelling in scattering media, arXiv:2406.08888.